 Thank you for visiting the GEMSS website.
 As of June 1, 2017, the funding priorities of the Health Resources & Services Administration (HRSA) for the Regional Genetics Networks have changed; content will no longer be added or updated until further notice.

-GEMSS was developed by the New England Genetics Collaborative (NEGC), which became the New England Genetics Network (NEGN) in June, 2017.
+GEMSS was developed by the New England Genetics Collaborative (NEGC), which became the New England Regional Genetics Network (NERGN) in June, 2017.

 - Our goal is to promote awareness of and education about genetic conditions.

 - Contributors to GEMSS come from clinical, public health, advocacy, and academic settings.
 All content has been vetted by family experts.

 - Before developing GEMSS, we conducted focus groups in three elementary school settings to get feedback about the usefulness of a website like GEMSS.
 Read more.